Best digital luggage scales & analog options in 2018

 Mechanical vs digital luggage scale

 How accurate are they really?
-Compared to the scales the airlines use
+Compared to the scales the airlines use?

-This is a bit of a tricky one cause you need to factor in the slight errors that can arise both in your scale and in the scale used by the airlines.
+This is a bit of a dicey one because you need to factor in the slight errors that can arise both in your scale and in the scale used by the airlines.
 We are dealing with very fine margins of course.
 Most of the good ones we listed above are accurate to 0.1lbs in actual terms.
 The airline scales are usually super accurate but in our experience, an overall variance of 0.2lbs is quite common.

 This is very much related to its core function of weighing luggage.
 Make sure the scale you buy has the ability to weigh at least 50 pounds as this is the standard for a lot of airlines.
 Whilst weighing scales are reasonably accurate try not to cut it too close with non-digital scales.
 Most luggage weighing scales we have selected weigh up to 110 pounds which should be more than enough for carry on and check-in baggage.